ldbenitez/blog-site/README.md

-## Personal Site Src - lbenitez.dev
+## Personal Website Src - lbenitez.dev

 This repo contains code and configs to generate the static site present in the repo [ldbenitez.github.io](https://github.com/ldbenitez/ldbenitez.github.io)